IABTechLab/uid2docs/docs/sharing/sharing-use-cases.md

 ![Illustration of Sharing Use Cases](images/UID2_Sharing_Diagram_UseCases.png)

 :::note
-Any sender can transfer a UID2 token to any receiver using one of the transfer methods.
+Any sender can transfer a raw UID2 or UID2 token to any receiver using one of the transfer methods.
 Only a handful of transfer methods are defined here; there are many others.
 :::